 Mrs Noad graduated from Bath Spa University with a BA Hons before studying at Emmanuel College, University of Cambridge to obtain a MSt in Jewish-Christian Relations.
-She has worked at Stonar since 2012 and is subject leader for Religious Studies, as well as teaching some other humanities lessons in KS3.
+She has worked at Stonar since 2012 and is subject leader for Philosophy, Religion and Ethics, as well as teaching some other humanities lessons in KS3.

 Mrs Noad lives at Stonar with her husband, Andy, twin daughters Grace and Freya, their cat Sweep and their puppy Smudge who is particularly popular with York boarders!

 Mrs Noad spent her primary education overseas and then boarded in the UK for her secondary education, so this combined experience means she fully understands what is needed to create a positive boarding experience that supports students of all nationalities.
 Mrs Noad seeks to create an environment in York which, while being warm and supportive, also equips students to make the transition to life after Sixth Form study.